Transfer VM From AWS EC2 to Akamai Using Disk Images

 Create S3 Bucket

-The image will be exported to AWS S3.
-Before you can export it, create an S3 bucket to store it.
+The exported image must be stored in an Amazon S3 bucket.
+Before you can export it, you must create an S3 bucket:

 aws s3 mb s3://ec2-backup-images-for-migration